HappyFrowl/documentation/Linux/Networking.md

     * Test the maximum throughput of an interface

 * `iftop` - interface top
-    * Display bandwidth usage infoirmation for a system
+    * Display bandwidth usage information for a system

 * `mtr`
     * Combination of `ping` and `traceroute`